 However, unlike some of the others, it can have serious and even deadly consequences if it is left untreated.

 Heartworms are transmitted by mosquitos that act as an interim host for the disease.
 When a mosquito feeds on an infected animal, it takes heartworm larvae called microfilaria into its mouth.
 These then enter your pet’s bloodstream when she is bitten.
-Once in her blood, the microfilaria spends six months travelling to the heart, lungs and adjacent large blood vessels where they will live and mature.
+Once in her blood, the microfilaria spends six months traveling to the heart, lungs, and adjacent large blood vessels where they will live and mature.
 Once heartworms reach adulthood, each is around 5mm wide and up to 16 inches in length.
 They can also mate and reproduce.
-What might begin as just a few worms can quickly turn into dozens.
-In severely infected dogs, several hundred worms may be present in the heart, lungs and blood vessels.
+What might begin as just a few worms can quickly turn into dozens?
+In severely infected dogs, several hundred worms may be present in the heart, lungs, and blood vessels.

 - A persistent, dry cough

 Diagnosing Heartworm Disease

 Diagnosing heartworm disease involves a series of different tests that look at various aspects of your pet’s health.
 The results of these will be looked at in combination to determine if your pet is likely to have a heartworm infection.
 These tests include:

 - Antigen tests, which look for the presence of a specific protein produced by adult female heartworms

 - Microscopic examination of blood samples for the presence of microfilaria (heartworm larvae)